Who is my Distribution Network Operator (DNO)?

 - Western Power Distribution operates the electricity distribution network for Wales, the Midlands and South West England.

-What is an IDNO?
+What Is an IDNO?

 An IDNO is an Independent Distribution Network Operator.
 These companies own and operate smaller distribution networks that are located within the areas that DNOs serve.